Badarkhali Union: Administration

-Badarkhali Union Parisad consists of a chairman and twelve members, including three seats reserved exclusively for women.
+Badarkhali Union Parisad consists of a chairman and twelve members, including three members exclusively reserved for women.
 Union Parishads are formed under the Local Government (Union Parishads) Act, 2009.
-The boundary of each Union is demarcated by the Deputy Commissioner of Cox's Bazar District.
-Union Council is the body primarily responsible for agricultural, industrial and community development within the local limits of the union.
+The boundary of each union is demarcated by the deputy commissioner of Cox's Bazar District.
+The Union Council is the body primarily responsible for agricultural, industrial, and community development within the local limits of the union.